 Creating Pollinator Friendly Lawn Grass

-Creating pollinator friendly lawns means allowing your lawn grasses to grow three inches long or taller, forming flower heads and seeds to attract pollinators; this longer grass also helps the lawn retain moisture.
+Creating pollinator friendly lawns means allowing your lawn grasses to grow 3 inches (8 cm.) long or taller, forming flower heads and seeds to attract pollinators.
+This longer grass also helps the lawn retain moisture.
 A bee-friendly lawn will also need to contain some weeds and non-grassy plants to attract pollinators.
-Pesticides, herbicides and fertilizers should not be used on pollinator friendly lawns.
+Pesticides, herbicides, and fertilizers should not be used on pollinator friendly lawns.
 These new lawn practices may not exactly make you the most popular person in the neighborhood, but you’ll be helping out important pollinating insects.

 Most lawn grasses are actually pollinated by the wind; however, a pollinator friendly lawn grass should contain other low-growing plants besides grasses.
 Some good lawn plants for pollinators include: